jeremy-jarvis/descent-tools/LEVEL-SPEC.md

 * Cubes

   The data for each cube is of variable length depending on the cube's properties.
 So, one cannot simply multiply the cube count by a known size to determine the total amount of data that represents the cubes.
-If you want to calculate the number of bytes of cube data, you should be able to do so as follows: `number of bytes of cubes data = objects offset - current byte location in RDL data`
+To calculate the number of bytes of cube data, you should be able to do so as follows:

+  `number of bytes of cubes data = objects offset - current byte location in RDL data`

   The data for the cubes are provided one after the other within the RDL file, until all the cubes have been specified.
 The following provides a brief specification for a single cube.
 A more in-depth walkthrough of the cube data is provided later in this specification.